 Tree Appeal plants trees to promote biodiversity, create habitats and improve the environment for people.
-The trees are paid for by our Corporate Partners - businesses that want to make a positive contribution to the environment.
+The trees are paid for by our sponsors - businesses and individuals that want to make a positive contribution to the environment.
 Most of our trees go to schools in the UK and Ireland.

 We know that responsible organisations are already doing what they can to help the environment - recycling, reducing waste, reducing energy use.
 Tree Appeal can help them to take a step further by making a positive contribution to natural woodland habitats - both locally and nationally.

 A tree is the basic building block for much of our environment.
 Trees provide woodland habitats for a wide range of plants, bugs, birds and animals.
 We have an aging population of broad leaf trees in the UK.
 A large number of them are in their latter years and are vulnerable to storm damage and natural decay.
 Nineteen million trees were destroyed in the storms of 1987 and 1990.
 More than thirty million were killed by Dutch Elm Disease and we now face a number of disease threats such as Ash Dieback and Sudden Oak Death.

 We need to act now to secure the future of our woodlands.
 Over the last 50 years nearly half of the UK's ancient, semi-natural woodland has been cleared or converted to commercial plantations.
 Our destruction of UK woodland habitat during the last century has seen more than one hundred species of animals become extinct.
 Many more are on the endangered list.
 Nearly a fifth of Britain's wild plants and flowers are under threat and the chances of seeing many of them in the wild are growing slimmer by the year.
 We can start to turn things round by planting trees.

 What is biodiversity?